top of page

 The noun 'notion' has an intriguing etymology that connects it to the Latin word 'notio,' which means 'a mental concept' or 'idea.'
 'Notio' itself is derived from 'noscere,' meaning 'to get to know' or 'to understand.'
 Over time, this Latin root evolved into the Old French term 'notion,' which referred to a general idea or belief about something, often based on limited evidence or understanding.
 This linguistic journey highlights the fundamental nature of notions as mental constructs, rooted in the process of understanding and knowledge acquisition.
 It underscores the idea that notions are not fixed truths but rather evolving concepts shaped by our perceptions and experiences.

-Quiz: Find the meaning of notion
+Quiz: Find the meaning of the noun notion:

 Try Again!